oril-software/spring-profiles-java/README.md

 Also there are ways to run profile-specific code:
 * Using **@Profile** annotation for different method implementation
 * Using `environment.acceptsProfiles()` method to check what profile is active

+### Community
+* Please send us your suggestions on how we make this code even more useful for the development community or contribute to this repo!
+* Check out our [blog](https://oril.co/blog) with more articles!